Worble/Interact-Technical-Test/README.md

 # Building From Source

-* Navigate to `/InteractTechnicalTest` and run `dotnet build` to build the web project.
+* Build `InteractTechnicalTest.sln` with Visual Studio.
 This should also copy the two test databases `products_litedb.db` and `products_sqlite.db` from the root to the bin folder.
 You can switch between using these two by commenting and uncommenting the dependency resolution for Unity in `\InteractTechnicalTest\App_Start\UnityConfig.cs`.

 * Navigate to `/InteractTechnicalTest/app_root`.
 Run `yarn` or `npm i` to install dependencies.
     * Run `yarn dev` or `npm run dev` to create an unoptimized build.